Electronic Information Changes the Face of Litigation

 Q: Are there special rules about e-discovery?

 A: Some.
 For example, in many courts, the parties must meet before beginning the discovery process to discuss e-discovery issues in advance.
 Electronic information can be produced in different kinds of formats, so if the parties discuss format requirements at the outset, it can eliminate or at least streamline disputes over those issues.

 One of the challenges about e-discovery, though, is that relatively few rules were created with e-discovery in mind.
-Rather, the legal system is applying the old rules to new situations.
+Rather, the legal system often is applying the old rules to new situations.
 The existing rules were designed to properly balance one party’s need for information with the other party’s interests in not providing the information for various reasons, including expense and confidentiality.
 These old rules are generally sufficient for providing this balance, but nobody anticipated the time and expense necessary to collect such a large quantity of electronic information for discovery purposes.
-Therefore, the legal system is still in the early stages of figuring out how the rules do and should apply.
+Therefore, the legal system is still figuring out how the rules do and should apply.

 Q: How will electronic “discovery” information be treated in the future?

 A: That has not been determined.
 Some people have suggested that we revert to the “trial by ambush” that pre-dated our current rules of discovery, when parties did not have access to so much information before trial.
 Businesses and individuals alike also may gradually move away from creating so much electronic information as they develop a greater appreciation for the risk created by preserving every thought electronically.
 (At this point, though, such communication shows no signs of slowing down.)